Sustainability in raw material extraction

 The basis for the compensation directory in Baden-Wuerttemberg is formed by Section 17(6) of the BNatSchG and Section 18 of NatSchG BW, the compensation directory regulation (KompVzVO) and the eco-account regulation (ÖKVO) of the State, which provide for the obligation to make documentation available for the public.
 The latter two regulations can be downloaded from the website of the Baden-Wuerttemberg State Law:

 An eco-account is an instrument for the perpetrators of interventions (polluters).
-It enables them to decouple compensation measures temporally and spatially from the extraction site, making the measures more flexible to manage.
+It enables them to decouple compensatory measures temporally and spatially from the extraction site, making the measures more flexible to manage.
 Compensatory measures can be stockpiled via so-called “eco-points”, which are accumulated by means of the targeted enhancement of external areas through nature conservation.
-The corresponding eco-points can be allocated for later interventions to compensate for the interventions either in whole or in part.11 Polluters such as natural resource companies and local authorities are involved here as bodies of measures, consumers, and traders of eco-points.
+The corresponding eco-points can be allocated for later interventions to compensate for the interventions either in whole or in part.12 Polluters such as natural resource companies and local authorities are involved here as bodies of measures, consumers, and traders of eco-points.

-• description of the approval authority and the compensatory measure (brief description),
+- description of the approval authority and the compensatory measure (brief description),

-• file number and date of the approval certificate,
+- file number and date of the approval certificate,

-• type of project causing the intervention,
+- type of project causing the intervention,

-• project developer,
+- project developer,

-• location of the compensation area,
+- location of the compensation area,

-• measures for the timely implementation of the compensatory measure and the fixed period of maintenance,
+- measures for the timely implementation of the compensatory measure and the fixed period of maintenance,

-• state of the implementation.
+- state of the implementation.

 The following information on eco-account measures can also be accessed:

-• complex of measures,
+- complex of measures

-• status,
+- status,

-• natural area,
+- natural area,

-• location of the measure,
+- location of the measure,

-• eco-points.
+- eco-points.

 Cooperation between stakeholders

-Since each extraction of natural resources represents a significant intervention in nature and landscape, an environmentally friendly extraction development and technology approach must be standard for companies in this sector.
+Since each extraction of natural resources can represent a significant intervention in nature and landscape, an environmentally friendly extraction development and technology approach must be standard for companies in this sector.
 Timely renaturation and recultivation can contribute to the promotion of biological diversity; but operating extraction sites may also sometimes be habitats for rare animals and plants.
 Cooperation between the extractive companies, the employees there and nature conservationists who are familiar with the area has proven to be useful.
 This means that operational management can be adapted to local and specific biodiversity requirements.
 This usually succeeds if the company management and employees are continually involved in dialogue with specialist nature conservation institutions and persons.
 In the case of expansions or new extraction projects, an early dialogue between the stakeholders can also avoid conflicts before they arise.
 Information and training materials on the subject help to broaden the impact of initiatives like this, which are supported by strong memberships in the environmental and nature conservation associations, the industrial trade union for the construction, agriculture and environment sectors, and economic associations at Federal Government and Federal State levels.

 Provisions